My Father, 'Moy Geroy'

 Regionally, Cleveland Clinic Children’s has also been recognized as the No. 3 (tie) pediatric hospital in the Midwest, and No. 3 in Ohio.
 In Northeast Ohio, Cleveland Clinic Children’s ranked as best in seven of the specialties (cancer, cardiology & heart surgery, gastroenterology & GI Surgery, neonatology, nephrology, neurology & neurosurgery, and urology).
 No children’s hospital in Northeast Ohio ranked in more specialties than Cleveland Clinic Children’s.

-“Our Cleveland Clinic Children’s caregivers are committed to a shared sense of purpose for our youngest patients,” says Cleveland Clinic CEO and President Tom Mihaljevic, MD.
+“Our Cleveland Clinic Children’s caregivers are committed to a shared sense of purpose for our youngest patients,” says Cleveland Clinic CEO, President and Morton L. Mandel CEO Chair Tom Mihaljevic, MD.
 “Year after year, our pediatric specialists yield patient outcomes that are among the best in the country.
 Even in the midst of a pandemic, they delivered high-quality, compassionate care.”